Primary Louisiana Office Location: 400 Poydras Tower, #1975, New Orleans, 70130

 Distracted truck drivers – Distracted driving is dangerous driving, and when the distracted driver happens to be manning a massive semi-truck that’s loaded with cargo, it becomes more dangerous still.
 Smartphone usage has become so much a part of our lives that distracted driving is on the rise—truck drivers are no different.
 Distracted driving has become so prevalent that the National Highway Traffic Safety Administration (NHTSA) devotes significant attention to the subject.

-NHTSA defines distracted driving as any driving in which the driver’s attention is diverted from the paramount task of driving safely.
+NHTSA defines distracted driving as any driving in which the drive’s attention is diverted from the paramount task of driving safely.
 Further, distractions are classified into three distinct categories that include visual, manual, and cognitive distractions.
 Such distractions can include any number of activities, but smartphone interaction like texting, which incorporates all three distraction classifications, is the most dangerous.
 Writing or reading a text takes an average of 5 seconds, and this means that when a truck driver is barreling down the highway at 55 mph while engaged in texting, that truck driver drives blind for the length of a football field.
 Nobody wants that.
 In fact, the FMCSA strictly prohibits truck drivers from texting while driving.